 This year we've weathered a pandemic, riots, double-digit unemployment, a contentious election year, a labor shortage, and now the most expansive fire in California history.
 If what doesn't kill us makes us stronger, then we should be Ironman by now.
 It's enough to make you crawl into your cellar and lock the door.

 But, we need to pay the bills, harvest the fruit, and sell our wine.
-With the context and focus of our marketplace changing weekly, what can we do to be culturally sensitive, faithful to our brands, but continue to market our products?
+With the context and focus of our marketplace changing weekly, what can we do to be culturally sensitive, and faithful to our brands, but continue to market our products?

 Remember back in December when you set your 2020 sales goals?
 That seems like a long time ago.
 Many of us started careening off course in March and just let it ride, hoping that we'd adjust when things returned to "normal."
 By now, we've realized this is "the new" normal, and more importantly, enough time has passed to have directional learnings.
 It's been six months since COVID first affected our businesses, and hopefully, you've been testing and trying new things to compensate for the lower-than-normal tasting room and on-premise sales.
 Now is the time to take those preliminary learnings and project them forward for Q4.

-This Q4 is going to be 2020's grand finale.
+This Q4 is going to be 2020’s grand finale.
 In the US, we face a challenging harvest, a very likely resurgence of COVID, school closures, and a presidential election that will compete for attention and drive up costs across every airwave, email, and social media channel.
 Make sure you take these societal forces into account and lower projections from last year.
-If we expect consumers to respond similarily this holiday season as they have in the past when not faced with these challenges, we are setting our expectations up for failure.
+If we expect consumers to respond similarly this holiday season as they have in the past when not faced with these challenges, we are setting our expectations up for failure.

 The keyword in 2020 is "pivot," so be continually auditing what you have currently planned, especially any pre-scheduled content.